AymenRumi/home-listing-pipeline/README.md

 The library uses `Celery`, an `asynchronous task queue`, in conjunction with `RabbitMQ` as a message broker.
 The workers, implemented with `multithreaded` selenium web drivers, allow for parallel celery workers running multithreaded scraping of listings from the REMAX website.
 The extracted data undergoes transformation and validation based on a predefined `data contract` before being stored in an `SQL database` for long term analytics.

+## AWS Infrastructure

+Project infrastrcuture and deploymeny is independent, it is reliabnt on the remax-pipeline library.

-Code for pipeline infrastructure deployment available [here](https://github.com/AymenRumi/remax-pipeline-deployment)
+Code for pipeline infrastructure deployment available as submodule to this repo, click [here](https://github.com/AymenRumi/remax-pipeline-deployment)

 ## Project Diagram